limxtop1989/VersatileLog/README.md

 31335:08-13 11:18:50.280  3112  3112 D VersatileLog: SecondFragment_onAdd { name=kitty, age=12 }
 ```
 # Feature
-1. The log function is enable by default in debug version regardless of the log levels.
+1. Contains project, class and method name automatically for developer in log output.
-2. The log function is enable above `INFO` level including in release version, however, programer can enable debug log at runtime without modifing the codes.
+2. The log function is enable by default in debug version regardless of the log levels.
-3.
+3. The log function is enable above `INFO` level including in release version, however, programer can enable debug log at runtime without modifing the codes.